alexmiro-dev/mp/README.md

-# mp (WIP)
+#mp - Memory Pool
-This is a work in progress implementation for a memory pool using C++23.
+This is a work-in-progress (WIP) implementation for a memory pool using C++23.

 # Disclaimer
-The current implementation is not meant to be used in production environment because it is in it's very first stages.
-There is no benchmark neither many use cases were considered so the architecture may be a bit naive.
+The current implementation is not intended to be used in a production environment because it is in its early stages.

+There is no benchmark yet, nor have many use cases for this library been addressed, which means that the architecture could be significantly changed shortly.